top of page

 The other is to attend to the underlying wounds.

+It can be as simple as 5 minutes that you spend sitting quietly listening to your breath.
 Gains are slow and take gentle, steady practice.
-Going to meditation classes or on a retreat can help.
+Going to meditation groups can help.

-If sitting or closing eyes is too much (e.g., you are carrying trauma), you can bring mindfulness into other activities during the day.
+If sitting or closing eyes is too much (e.g., you are carrying trauma), you can bring mindfulness into other activities during the day by being aware of your body and surroundings.

 Being with others